dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/colour-channel-usage-type.md

 # ColourChannelUsageType

-ColourChannelUsageType specifies how to use the colour channel from the source image buffer.
+Parameter `ColourChannelUsageType` specifies how to use the colour channel from the source image buffer.

 ## Example